Gentle Sleep Training

-Breastfeeding and how to handle night wakes are two of the most hotly contested new parenting issues there are.
-I know first-hand how overwhelming (and sometimes judgmental) all the advice for what to do when your baby wakes in the night can feel to a new parent.
-The reality is you'll get through it somehow no matter what method you choose to follow.
-Night wakes will pass just as everything else will.
+I know firsthand how overwhelming (and judgmental!) all the advice for what to do when your baby wakes in the night can feel to a new parent.
+The reality is you'll get through it somehow, no matter what method you choose to follow.
+Night wake-ups will pass just as everything else will.

-My gentle sleep training method is a way to help teach your baby to self soothe while hopefully being a little easier on both you and your baby.
+My gentle sleep training method is a way to help teach your baby to self-soothe—while hopefully being a little easier on both you and your baby.

 When can I start sleep training?

 In order to sleep train your baby, they need to be at least 11 pounds, which they usually reach at about three months of age, and they need to have slept five hours or more at least once.

 How do I sleep train my baby?

 There are lots of sleep training methods.
 My gentle sleep training method is backed up by science and will be kind to both you and your baby.

 - Start a consistent nighttime routine to let baby know it's time for bed.
 An example: feed 30 mins before bed, then bathe, dress, read a story, cuddle.

 - Put baby into their bed and leave the room.

 - Set yourself a no-feed period at least one hour less than baby's longest ever sleep stretch.